Kents Cavern

 Kents Cavern is a cave system in Torquay, Devon, England.
 It is notable both for its archaeological and geological features (as a karst feature in the Devonian limestone).
 The cave system is open to the public and has been a geological Site of Special Scientific Interest since 1952 and a Scheduled Ancient Monument since 1957.

 Prehistory

-The caverns and passages were formed in the early Pleistocene period in Devonian limestone by water action, and have been occupied by one of at least eight separate, discontinuous native populations to have inhabited the British Isles.
+The caverns and passages were formed in the early Pleistocene period in Devonian limestone by water action and have been occupied by one of at least eight separate, discontinuous native populations to have inhabited the British Isles.
 The other key paleolithic sites in the UK are Happisburgh, Pakefield, Boxgrove, Swanscombe, Pontnewydd, Paviland, Creswell Crags and Gough's Cave.

+Neanderthal occupation

+Mousterian stone tools found in the cavern during excavations in the 19th century indicate that the cave was occupied by Neanderthals during the late Middle Paleolithic (likely sometime roughly around 60-40,000 years ago).
+Most of these artifacts are now lost, though 45 remain, including "five bifaces, nine scrapers, possible awls/borers, and a variety of debitage including two Levallois flakes", which are either made of flint or greensand-derived chert.
+Given the partial and incomplete current state of the finds, it is difficult to provide conclusive answers about how Neanderthals used the cave, though from what remains "there is little evidence of on-site manufacture, and the whole appears to be a collection of artefacts taken to the cave during a number of relatively brief visits".

 Kents Cavern 4

-A prehistoric upper jawbone (maxilla) fragment was discovered in the cavern during a 1927 excavation by the Torquay Natural History Society, and named Kents Cavern 4.
+A prehistoric upper jawbone (maxilla) fragment was discovered in the cavern during a 1927 excavation by the Torquay Natural History Society and named Kents Cavern 4.
 The specimen is on display at the Torquay Museum.